 Another remnant from the Portuguese colonial times is the name of the local currency which is called – just like in Portugal until the installment of the €uro – Escudo respectively Escudo de Cabo Verde, abbreviated CVE.
 For 1 US$ you get 105 CVE, and for a €uro 110 CVE (as of November 2022).
 You can check the current rate here.

 Credit cards are not as widely accepted as for instance in Europe or Asia, even some small guest houses do take only cash.
 Some businesses add a small percentage if you pay by credit card – which can become a quite high amount if you pay for instance for a couple of nights at a hotel.

-There are ATMs on Boa Vista so that you won’t have a problem getting cash.
+There are ATMs in Boa Vista so you won’t have a problem getting cash.

 As Cape Verde used to be a Portuguese colony, the official language is Portuguese, but people speak krioulo.
 This is a local patois and, like many dialects, differs a tiny bit even from island to island.